Frequently Asked Question's

 How do I get started?

-Because using a retinol at night is best, Bethany recommends that you "Start with one night a week and build up slowly, tacking on an additional night each subsequent week.
+Because using a type of acid that you and your esthetician decide together at night is best, Bethany recommends that you "Start with one night a week and build up slowly, tacking on an additional night each subsequent week.
 It’s important to build up to whatever works best for your skin.
 Some are able to use it every single night.
 Others, like people with sensitive skin, may only be able to use it every other night or even less."

-What other beauty products can I pair my retinol with?
+What other beauty products can I pair my acid with?

-"Lactic acid pairs really well with retinol!
-On nights when I use retinol, I might also follow up with a hyaluronic acid serum and then a moisturizer if I need it.
+On nights when I use chose my acid, I might also follow up with a hyaluronic acid serum and then a moisturizer if I need it.
 That’s it!"

 What's the best way to start using retinol to avoid the "uglies" (potential side effects like dermatitis, rashes, bumps, etc.)?